 For the purpose of intragroup negotiation, you will be working with a fixed group of peers for the Group Negotiated Agreement (GNA) and the Negotiation: Group activity and report.
 You will be working in a group of six, which will be formed in-person and in-class as per the course schedule.
 You will have the opportunity to create your own group, to be finalized in Week 3 during class.
 If you have fewer than 6 in your group, additional members will be added during class.
 You will work with this group to take inventory of your skills regarding ABA 1 - conflict management.
 For the Group Negotiated Agreement, you will be provided with a template to use and will consolidate and analyze data from the conflict management self-assessment in the ABA under McGraw Hill Connect.
 One group member will submit the finished GNA, as a pdf, to an Avenue to Learn assignment dropbox, making sure everyone who contributed added their name to the submission (see class schedule for due date and time).
 This assignment will be graded based on critical thinking, knowing yourself and your counterparts, planning communication processes, and dispute resolution.
 There will be a peer evaluation to be completed by each group member.
-If you believe that peer contributions are equal, do not submit a peer evaluation because if no peer evaluation form is submitted, contributions will be considered equal.
 Everyone who contributed to the submission will receive the same grade.
 Submitting your Team Profile more than 24 hours in advance of the deadline will earn you a 0.5 bonus mark on top of your earned grade.
 The GNA is not eligible for an MSAF.
 Late assignments will receive a 10% deduction per partial/full day up to a maximum of 3 days, after which the report will not be accepted.